bilousdmitro8Terminator101/The-Frankenstein/README.md

 Use the menu to select the desired action.

 ## Notes
-Drivers are exported to D:\MyDrivers or any local drive you have (if D:\ drive is not exist) the utility is safe for the system.
+- Drivers are exported to D:\MyDrivers or any local drive you have (if D:\ drive is not exist)
+- The utility is safe for the system.
-Some features (for example, Mobility Center) are only available on laptops.
+- Some features (for example, Mobility Center) are only available on laptops.
-Some features (for example, WinUtil) are requires Internet connection to run.
+- Some features (for example, WinUtil) are requires Internet connection to run.
-BE CAREFULL USING DISKPART ALL DATA MAY BE LOST)
+- BE CAREFULL USING DISKPART ALL DATA MAY BE LOST)